MONETARY TRANSFERS AND ACCOMPANYING MEASURES

 The cash transfer component provides for predictable, regular transfers within the time required by eligible households.
-The fact that these transfers are made in a timely manner is intended to ensure that the objectives of the program related to the stabilization and increase of consumption and the protection of assets are achieved.
-The predictability of transfers should enable households to maximize the use of money and help them make investments in their well-being, including planning and investing in the future, particularly in human capital.
+The fact that these transfers are paid on time is intended to ensure that the program objectives of stabilizing and increasing consumption and protecting assets are met.
+The predictability of transfers should enable households to maximize the use of money and help them make investments in their well-being, in particular planning and investing in the future, particularly in human capital.

-The duration of participation in the program for selected households has been set at 36 months.
-In the context of new financing (FA2, Multilateral Fund), the amount of transfers will increase from 10,000 FCFA to 15,000 FCFA.
+The duration of participation in the program for the selected households has been set at 36 months.
+Under new funding (FA2, Multilateral Fund), the amount of transfers will drop from 10,000 FCFA to 15,000 FCFA.
 Payments will be made to recipients every two (2) or three (3) months.

 Payment Agencies will be recruited to make payments to beneficiary households.

 Accompanying measures, information, training and communication sessions for the promotion of investment in human capital.

-Accompanying measures (MA) consist mainly of communication activities that provide beneficiaries with information / training that promotes investment in human capital.
+The Accompanying Measures (MA) are essentially made up of communication activities that provide beneficiaries with information / training promoting investment in human capital.
 The aim of these MA operations is to maximize the effects of Cash Transfers (CM) on beneficiary households.

-One of the specificities of this sub-component is the establishment of a partnership dynamic around the MAs, in particular with the participation and the commitment of the technical services within the various coordination committees: National Technical Committee (CTN), Regional Coordination Committees (CCR), Local Coordination Committees.
-This strategy, begun in 2015, will be supported in 2019 with the organization of the activities of these committees (supervision mission, training and regular sessions).
+One of the specificities of this sub-component is the strengthening of the partnership dynamic around MAs, in particular with the participation and commitment of technical services within the various coordination committees: National Technical Committee (CTN), Coordination Committees Regional (CCR), Local Coordination Committees.
+This strategy, which began in 2015, will be supported in 2020 with the revitalization of the activities of these committees (supervision missions, training and ordinary sessions).

 Preventive nutritional package distribution on a pilot basis in a few intervention communes.

 Work with high intensity of labor

-This sub-component aims to provide direct income support to poor and vulnerable households through the participation of one of their adult members in labor-intensive public works.
+This sub-component aims to provide direct income support for poor and vulnerable households through the participation of one of their adult members in labor-intensive public works.
 This operation was supported by the additional funds mobilized from DFID within the framework of the adaptive social protection program in the Sahel.